Logger in Pico-Framework

 Setting Log Level

-By default, the log level is INFO
+By default, the log level is INFO, which means warn() and error() will also appear.

 You can raise the minimum log level to filter out less important messages: